THE FALL OF DON JUAN

 WITNESS.
 Because it happened in the fall.
 The table was covered with flowers.

 MICHAEL.
 A flower bed again?
-You keep repeating yourself, Mr. Don Juan.
-But I see, it would be too hard on a table without flowers.
+You repeat yourself, my dear Don Juan.
+I get it, I get it: it would be too hard on a table without flowers.

 WITNESS.
 To business?
-If you see it that way, you may find it boring.
+You may find it boring.
 I simply held her hand and talked to her the whole night.

 MICHAEL.
 That's it?

 WITNESS.
 That's it.
-I reflected on my whole life.
-All that I achieved and lost, the things I regretted and hoped for, things I would have changed if I could have started it all over again.
-I confessed my love for her.
-I poured my heart out to her.
-I begged her to stay with me and I swore that I wanted to be with her forever.
+I was remembering all my life day by day.
+All I had achieved, or lost, what I regretted and hoped for, what I would have changed if I could have started it all over again.
+I confessed my love to her, I said thousands of tender words, I implored her to stay with me, I swore that I wanted to be with her forever.

 WITNESS.
 She was quiet.
-She just listened.
+Listening.
 It was a long, memorable night.
-Then suddenly it was morning, but I felt like I didn't have enough time to say everything I wanted to say.
+Suddenly it was morning, but I felt I didn't have time to say what I wanted to say.
 I couldn't bring myself to part with her.

 MICHAEL.
-And that of course, was another best night of your life.
+And that of course, was yet another best night of your life.

 WITNESS.
 No, it wasn't.
 And now excuse me, please, I have to leave you for a few minutes.
 (Starts picking up the dishes, but leaves and exits.)

 NATALIE.
 Why are you treating him like that?
+Picking on him?
 What did he do to you?

 MICHAEL.
 I don't know.
 I disliked him from the first moment.
 We are different.